How A/B Testing Can Focus and Improve Your Marketing Efforts

-The question being tested is whether people prefer to hear from an official company email account or a friend, family, or other acquaintance.
+The question being tested is whether people prefer to hear from an official company email account, a friend, family member, or other acquaintance.

 Suppose you A/B test your audience with version A of your email that comes from the inbox of “firstname.lastname@example.org” and version B that comes from ‘John.Doe@yourcompany.com,” and the audience clearly prefers to hear from John Doe.
 In that case, you can conclude that your audience values personal connections over authority.
 Moving forward, you can send every email from John Doe’s account, and you will likely see increased engagement.

 It is important to set up your A/B tests to draw a clear conclusion from the results.
 Below are two examples of A/B tests you can run on emails, but remember that your website content can be A/B tested as well.